aws-observability/observability-best-practices/docs/en/recipes/telemetry.md

 ![telemetry concept](images/telemetry.png)

+!!! success
+    See the [Data types](/signals/logs) section for a detailed breakdown of the best practices for each type of telemetry.

 Let's further dive into the concepts introduced in above figure.

 ## Sources

 We consider sources as something where signals come from.
 There are two types of sources:

 1. Things under your control, that is, the application source code, via instrumentation.
 1. Everything else you may use, such as managed services, not under your (direct) control.